 “I wanted to wrap myself in cotton wool after my miscarriage and I found it difficult when other mums talked about all the sport they still did - in the first trimester I wanted to protect my baby as best as I could.
 But perhaps if I’d been encouraged to go for walks and swims that would have helped my anxiety levels?”
 Clio

-If you are concerned about your baby being jolted around as you continue exercising as normal, don’t worry – this isn’t the case.
+If you are concerned about your baby being shaken around as you exercise, don’t worry – this isn’t the case.
 Your baby is secure inside your womb.
 However, if it helps with your anxiety levels, go for low impact exercises like walking and gentle swims.

-- Reduces your likelihood of suffering from the common complaints of pregnancy, such as varicose veins, swollen feet and tiredness
+- reduce your likelihood of suffering from some common pregnancy complaints, such as varicose veins, swollen feet and tiredness

 Not in itself.
 In fact, women with uncomplicated pregnancies who exercise have been shown to have a reduced risk of premature birth.